Mill-Pond-Research/The-Intelligence-Solution/docs/ch-15-conclusion-empowering-business-success-with-intelligence-as-a-service.md

-# Conclusion: Empowering Business Success with Intelligence as a Service
+# Chapter 15 | Conclusion: Empowering Business Success with Intelligence as a Service

 ## Recapitulating the Journey Through Intelligent Systems in Business